 Animax Designs has become a leading theatrical creature shop for puppets and advanced effects technology for television, film and theme parks.

-Thanks to director of operations, Rob Saunders, I was called to perform a brand new piece of technology for a huge party hosting the heads of creative teams from across the international producing spectrum during the IAAPA Expo.
+Thanks to director of operations, Rob Saunders, I was called to perform a brand new piece of technology for a huge event hosting the heads of creative teams from across the global IP spectrum during the IAAPA Expo.
+Universal, Disney, Henson, Mattel …

 The week prior, I flew to their workshop in Nashville where I quickly named and developed the backstory to this character to promote conversations with the guests.
 I also wrote bits and jokes for pre-recorded special “hellos” to executives, and shout outs to passersby when the head wasn’t being performed live.